oceanprotocol/provider/README.md

 Refer to the [API.md](API.md) file for endpoints and payloads.

+To setup the number of times file downloads are tried, accounting for network glitches and connectivity issues, you may set the custom variable REQUEST_RETRIES.
+This defaults to 1 (one trial, meaning no retries).

 #### Before you commit
 If you are a contributor, make sure you install the pre-commit hooks using the command `pre-commit install`.
 This will make sure your imports are sorted and your code is properly formatted before committing.
 We use `black`, `isort` and `flake8` to keep code clean.